 Jobs is still an extraordinary corporate storyteller, even if apparently he doesn’t exist among us.
 I believe he is still alive through his revolutionary products and presentations.
 Therefore, I have written the above guide on How to present Like the Master Presenter Steve Jobs considering him still alive.

-Undoubtedly his techniques are mind-blowing.
+Undoubtedly Top 10 Ways to Present Like the Master Presenter Steve Jobs are mind-blowing.
 I have tried my level best to explain them as much as I could.
 Also, I would like to mention on this point that we would keep updating this guide from time to time according to your needs.
-Until then, Keep learning!
+Until then, keep learning!